August 25, 1997: The day the US Open officially opened Arthur Ashe stadium court

 His widow commented, “Arthur loved this city.
 He won the US Open here.
 We met here.
 Our daughter has spent her life here.”

-In 2005, the colour scheme for the courts would be changed from green to electric blue, for the comfort of television viewers.
+In 2005, the colour scheme for the courts would be changed from green to electric blue for the comfort of television viewers.
 In 2006, the Hawk-Eye system would be used in Arthur Ashe Stadium for the first time.
-After five straight years of rain delays which forced the men’s singles final over to a third Monday (from 2008 to 2012), a retractable roof would be built on top the Arthur Ashe stadium, for a cost of $150 million.
+After five straight years of rain delays which forced the men’s singles final to spill over to a third Monday (from 2008 to 2012), a retractable roof would be built on top of the Arthur Ashe stadium for a cost of $150 million.
 In 2020, the Arthur Ashe Stadium would still be the biggest tennis venue in the world, the second one being the 02 Arena in London, hosting the year-end Masters Cup.